webpack/webpack.js.org/src/content/api/logging.md

 W> __Avoid noise in the log!__ Keep in mind that multiple plugins and loaders are used together.
 Loaders are usually processing multiple files and are invoked for every file.
 Choose a logging level as low as possible to keep the log output informative.

-## Examples of how to get and use webpack logger in loaders and plugins
+## Examples of how to get and use webpack logger in loaders and plugins {#examples-of-how-to-get-and-use-webpack-logger-in-loaders-and-plugins}

 __my-webpack-plugin.js__